diqobao/diqobao.github.io/pages/about.md

 title: About
 ---

-- B.S. in Stat@Zhejiang University
+- B.S. in Statistics@Zhejiang University

 - M.S. in CSE@Georgia Tech